 AWS Directory Service

-AWS Directory Service for Microsoft Active Directory, also known as AWS Managed Microsoft AD, enables your directory-aware workloads and AWS resources to use managed Active Directory in the AWS Cloud.
-AWS Managed Microsoft AD is built on actual Microsoft Active Directory and does not require you to synchronize or replicate data from your existing Active Directory to the cloud.
-You can use standard Active Directory administration tools and take advantage of built-in Active Directory features, such as Group Policy and single sign-on (SSO).
-With AWS Managed Microsoft AD, you can easily join Amazon EC2 and Amazon RDS for SQL Server instances to your domain, and use AWS Enterprise IT applications such as Amazon WorkSpaces with Active Directory users and groups.
+AWS Directory Service for Microsoft Active Directory, also known as AWS Managed Microsoft Active Directory (AD), enables your directory-aware workloads and AWS resources to use managed Active Directory (AD) in AWS.
+AWS Managed Microsoft AD is built on actual Microsoft AD and does not require you to synchronize or replicate data from your existing Active Directory to the cloud.
+You can use the standard AD administration tools and take advantage of the built-in AD features, such as Group Policy and single sign-on.
+With AWS Managed Microsoft AD, you can easily join Amazon EC2 and Amazon RDS for SQL Server instances to your domain, and use AWS End User Computing (EUC) services, such as Amazon WorkSpaces, with AD users and groups.

 Easily migrate directory-aware, on-premises workloads

-AWS Managed Microsoft AD makes it easy to migrate Active Directory–dependent applications and Windows workloads to the AWS Cloud.
+AWS Managed Microsoft AD makes it easy to migrate AD-dependent applications and Windows workloads to AWS.
 With AWS Managed Microsoft AD, you can use Group Policies to manage EC2 instances and run AD-dependent applications in the AWS Cloud without the need to deploy your own AD infrastructure.

 Take advantage of actual Microsoft Active Directory to manage your users, groups, and devices.
-Use familiar Active Directory administration tools and Active Directory features, such as Group Policy objects (GPOs), domain trusts, fine-grain password policies, and Kerberos-based single sign-on.
-You can also delegate administrative tasks and authorize access using Active Directory security groups.
+Use familiar AD administration tools and features, such as Group Policy objects (GPOs), domain trusts, fine-grain password policies, group Managed Service Account (gMSA), schema extensions, and Kerberos-based single sign-on.
+You can also delegate administrative tasks and authorize access using AD security groups.

 Share a single directory for cloud workloads

-Share a single directory for all your Active Directory-aware Amazon EC2 instances, Amazon RDS for SQL Server instances, and AWS Enterprise IT applications such as Amazon WorkSpaces.
+Share a single directory for all your AD-aware Amazon EC2 instances, Amazon RDS for SQL Server instances, and AWS End User Computing services, such as Amazon WorkSpaces.
 You can also share your AD with multiple accounts.
 Using AWS Managed Microsoft AD helps avoid the complexity of replicating and synchronizing data across multiple directories.

 Easily extend existing domains

-AWS Managed Microsoft AD makes it easy to extend your existing Active Directory to the AWS Cloud.
-It enables you to leverage your existing on-premises user credentials to access cloud resources such as AWS Management console, Amazon Workspaces, Amazon Chime etc. and, Windows workloads in the cloud.
+AWS Managed Microsoft AD makes it easy to extend your existing Active Directory to AWS.
+It enables you to leverage your existing on-premises user credentials to access cloud resources such as the AWS Management Console, Amazon Workspaces, Amazon Chime, and Windows workloads in the cloud.

-Centrally manage application access and devices in the AWS Cloud
+Centrally manage application access and devices in AWS